It's a New Day in Public Health.

 Extractions – removal of unrepairable teeth

-Pulpotomy – surgical removal of part of the soft part inside the tooth containing blood vessels and nerves (dental pulp)
+Pulpotomy – removal of the blood vessels and nerves (dental pulp) inside an infected tooth

-Stainless steel crowns – metal covers for decayed or damaged teeth
+Stainless steel crowns – metal covers for severely decayed or damaged teeth

-Unilateral space maintainers – attach to one side of a tooth and hold the space for a permanent tooth; used when a primary tooth is lost due to accident or decay
+Unilateral space maintainers – will hold the space for a permanent tooth; used when a primary tooth is lost due to accident or decay